joshayoung/joshayoung_website/README.md

 ## To Do

 - Add not about ~/.ssh/config being needed anytime you have a non-standard ssh-key file name to your snippets.
+- Add a 'thought' with Kanban notes.
+- Add a 'thought' with scrum notes.

 ## Initial Setup